sandip2224/My-README.md-Template/README.md

 * Cras aliquam magna et velit pretium rutrum.
 Donec rhoncus mauris risus.
 * Etiam feugiat nisl facilisis eros consectetur, in vulputate sapien tempor.

-<strong>You may also suggest changes by forking this repo and creating a pull request or opening an issue.</strong>
+**You may also suggest changes by forking this repo and creating a pull request or opening an issue.**

 <h2 align="center">Built With</h2>

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.

 * [Python](https://getbootstrap.com)
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)